-Procedures Performed on the District's Credit Cards, Debit Cards, Fuel Cards, P-Cards:
+6) Procedures Performed on the District's Credit Cards, Debit Cards, Fuel Cards, P-Cards:

-11. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete.

-Performance: Inquired of management for a listing of all active credit cards, bank debit cards, fuel cards, and P-cards.
-Also, received management's representation in a separate letter.
+Performance: Obtained a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards), for the period, including card numbers, and the names of the persons who maintain possession of the cards, and received management's representation in a separate letter that the listing is complete.

-- 12. Using the listing prepared by management, select 5 cards (or all cards if less than 5) that were used during the fiscal period, rotating cards each year.
-Select one monthly statement or combined statement for each card (for a debit card, select one monthly bank statement), obtain supporting documentation, and: - a) Observe that there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing, by someone other than the authorized card holder.
+- B. Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period, rotating cards each year.
+Select one monthly statement or combined statement for each card (for a debit card, select one monthly bank statement), obtain supporting documentation, and: - i.
+Observe whether there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing, by someone other than the authorized card holder.

-Performance: Observed evidence that the statement and supporting documentation was reviewed and approved, in writing, by someone other than the authorized card holder.
+Performance: Observed evidence that the statement and supporting documentation was reviewed and approved by someone other than the authorized card holder.

-Exceptions: There were exceptions noted due to cardholders approving their own transactions.
+Exceptions: There was an exception noted due to the card holder approving their own statements.

-b) Observe that finance charges and/or late fees were not assessed on the selected statements.
+ii.
+Observe that finance charges and/or late fees were not assessed on the selected statements.

-Performance: Observed finance charges and/or late fees assessed on the selected statements.
+Performance: Observed whether finance charges and/or late fees were assessed on the selected statements.
+No finance charges or late fees were assessed.